ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Step 1 - Setting up the Prerequisites

-Make sure you have already installed [Docker](https://www.docker.com/) to set up external systems such as Jaeger, Prometheus, etc. You can follow [Docker documentation](https://docs.docker.com/install/) to install Docker.
+Install [Docker](https://www.docker.com/) to set up external systems such as Jaeger, Prometheus, etc. For instructions, go to the [Docker documentation](https://docs.docker.com/install/) to install Docker.

 ### Step 2 - Installing and Configuring the External Systems